 Consider IRAP assessment

-IRAP was designed by the Australian Signals Directorate (ASD) to meet any level of security required by government departments, and any business can take advantage of free online resources including lists of cloud products that have been IRAP assessed.
+IRAP is designed to meet any level of security required by government departments, and any business can take advantage of free online resources including lists of cloud products that have been IRAP assessed and IRAP Tool Kits.

-IRAP is useful, but compliance frameworks are only tools.
+IRAP is useful, but it’s important to be aware that compliance frameworks are only tools.
 Security in the real world requires real effort.

 Your tax dollars fund the ASD, which is tasked with providing high-quality current information on security needs, so take advantage of it!